Mad TV: Home media and streaming services

 A DVD set of the first season of Mad TV, entitled Mad TV: The Complete First Season, was released in 2004 by Warner Bros.
 It includes a blooper reel, unaired sketches, and the show's 200th episode from 2003.
 It was reviewed positively by Chris Hicks of the Deseret News, who said that it "demonstrates that the show is frequently very funny, in its own subversive way."
 Warner Bros. also released a "best of" DVD for seasons eight, nine, and ten on October 25, 2005.

 Episodes of the series were also made available to stream on The WB's website, TheWB.com, after its launch in 2008, and on The CW's streaming service, CW Seed, after the announcement of the show's 2016 reboot.
-The series was also available to stream on HBO Max when it premiered in 2020, though the only episodes shown were the FOX episodes, and a lot of episodes weren't shown due to music licensing and copyright issues involving the musical guests and celebrities who cameoed on the show, with seasons 11, 13, and 14 as the only seasons with every episode present and accounted for (the revival season from 2016 were available on streaming, but were only shown on Hulu).
+The series was also available to stream on HBO Max when it premiered in 2020, though the only episodes shown were the FOX episodes, and a lot of episodes weren't shown due to music licensing and copyright issues involving the musical guests and celebrities who cameoed on the show, with seasons 11, 13, and 14 as the only seasons with every episode present and accounted for (the revival season from 2016 was available on streaming, but it was only available on Hulu).

 As of 2025, HBO Max no longer streams MADtv, but it is currently available on the Roku streaming service, Howdy, using the same version from HBO Max.
+In 2026, Tubi also uploaded MADtv.
+Like the HBO Max and Howdy versions, the episodes are the ones from FOX where most episodes aren't shown due to licensing/copyright issues, with seasons 11, 13, and 14 the only seasons that has every episode available.
+Unlike HBO Max and Howdy, Tubi doesn't have season 2 available.